-Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.
+Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3 authorized for one or more sets of services offered under the waiver.

 Applicable - The state imposes additional limits on the amount of waiver services.